Spanish submarine C-3: Spanish Civil War

 Over the next few days, Republican authorities attempted to locate C-3, but only found a large oil slick.
-The position was marked by buoy, but no rescue attempted, and it is likely there were none left alive aboard.
-Subsequently, when Málaga fell to the Nationalists, C-3 was forgotten.
-The Nationalists, in an attempt to conceal the acquisition of two Italian submarines—General Mola (ex-) and General Sanjurjo,(ex-)—renamed them C-3 and C-5, claiming C-3 was raised and recommissioned by the Nationalist Navy.
-This maneuver was unsuccessful; the Italian boats bore distinct structural differences.
-C-3 was stricken by ministerial order on 31 July 1941.
+Searchers marked the sinking's position with a buoy, but did not attempt a rescue, deeming it unlikely anyone was left alive aboard the sunken submarine.
+Subsequently, after Málaga fell to the Nationalists at the end of the Battle of Málaga in February 1937, C-3 was forgotten.
+The Nationalists, in an attempt to conceal the acquisition of two Italian submarines — General Mola (ex-) and General Sanjurjo, (ex-) — renamed them C-3 and C-5, claiming C-3 was raised and recommissioned by the Nationalist navy.
+The attempt at concealment was unsuccessful, because the Italian submarines bore distinct structural differences.
+C-3 finally was stricken from the naval register by order of the Ministry of the Navy on 31 July 1941.

-Wreck found
+Discovery of wreck

-In 1997, lawyer Antonio Checa of Málaga discovered the remains of a shipwreck, believing it to be C-3.
-Despite several dives by an remotely operated vehicle with video camera, it proved impossible to positively identify the wreck, owing to bad visibility.
+In 1997, Antonio Checa, a lawyer from Málaga, discovered a shipwreck, believing it to be that of C-3.
+Despite several dives by a remotely operated vehicle with a video camera, it proved impossible to positively identify the wreck owing to bad visibility.